Sorbonne Nouvelle University

 Christilla Vasserot

-General direction and coordination
+Design, direction and performance

 Alessandra Santiesteban